 - Interim U.S. Guidance for Risk Assessment and Public Health Management of Healthcare Personnel with Potential Exposure in a Healthcare Setting to Patients with Coronavirus Disease (COVID-19)

-If your office plans to close or limit on-site visits, and provide virtual, telephonic, or web-based support, please see updated guidance provided by the State: https://www.scdhhs.gov/press-release/coronavirus-disease-2019-covid-19-temporary-telephonic-and-telehealth-services-updates.
+If your office plans to close or limit onsite visits, and provide virtual, telephonic, or web-based support, please see updated guidance provided by the state: https://msp.scdhhs.gov/covid19/.
 You can access recent telehealth guidance from the United States Department of Health and Human Services (HHS) Office for Civil Rights (OCR) here: https://www.hhs.gov/hipaa/for-professionals/special-topics/emergency-preparedness/notification-enforcement-discretion-telehealth/index.html.
 Select Health of South Carolina will provide updates as we receive them.

 If your office is closing for an extended period of time and not offering virtual, telephonic, or web-based visits, please direct your patients who are our members to contact Select Health of South Carolina Member Services at 1-888-276-2020 (TTY: 1-888-765-9586).
 We have tools in place to connect members to alternate providers who can support their continued care.
 Members can also receive support by calling our 24/7 Nurse Call Line at 1-800-304-5436.